 Multi-Surface cleaner and a lint-free rag

 Masks: for extreme conditions

 ● Do your cleaning systematically

 Before you begin, know the order of how you will do the cleaning.
 You may decide to start from anywhere.
 But this is not advisable.
-Start cleaning from the most difficult areas like mole infected areas.
+Start cleaning from the most difficult areas like mold-infected areas.
 After every process, disinfect the cleaned areas to reduce infection risks.

 You can begin washing your bathtub from the inside, then the outside.
 Here, you will not interfere with places you cleaned before.
-The order of cleaning will help you know where to start from and where to finish.
+The cleaning order will help you know where to start and where to finish.
 Also, you’ll know the supplies you need.

 When cleaning your bathtub, ensure that you don’t leave anything behind.
 This will reduce your chances of getting infected and leave your bathtub sparkling.